UWPCE-PythonCert/ProgrammingInPython/source/modules/Unicode.rst

 Py3 strings (or Unicode strings in py2) are sequences of "platonic characters".

-It's almost one code point per character -- there are complications with combined characters: accents, etc -- but we can mostly ignore those -- you will get far thiking of a code point as a character.
+It's almost one code point per character -- there are complications with combined characters: accents, etc -- but we can mostly ignore those -- you will get far thinking of a code point as a character.

 Platonic characters cannot be written to disk or network!

-(ANSI: one character == one byte -- so easy!)
+(ANSI: one character == one byte -- it was so easy!)

 Strings vs Unicode